 Recorder Music Mail will have a well-stocked music shop, including all music required at the School.
 The Early Music Shop will sell recorders, other early instruments and CDs.
-Julie Dean will also be at the course with the Recorder Shop London!
-However, please don’t assume RSS’s endorsement of any of these services.
+Please don’t assume RSS’s endorsement of any of these services.
 Any transactions made are at your own risk.

-The fees include all tuition, accomodation and food.
+The fees include all tuition, accommodation and food.